 Note: If your replication job takes a long time to complete, and tables change before the replication finishes, the replication may fail.
 Consider making the Hive Warehouse Directory and the directories of any external tables snapshottable, so that the replication job creates snapshots of the directories before copying the files.

-Sentry to Ranger Replication
+Sentry to Ranger replication for Hive replication policies